 Procedures in the selection and evaluation of research projects and techniques in the analysis of research data.
 A formal research proposal is developed as the course progresses.
-Prerequisite: PSYC
+Prerequisite: PSYC 501 and 502 or equivalent courses.

-EDUC 562 METHODS OF QUALITATIVE RESEARCH

-(OR PSYC 562 or SPED 562)
+EDUC 562 METHODS OF QUALITATIVE RESEARCH (OR PSYC 562 or SPED 562)